The Boe Forum on Public Affairs

 Admission is free but tickets are required!

-Beginning September 4, 2013, tickets may be reserved online at www.augietickets.com, by phone, or in person at the Center for Western Studies or the Augustana Box Office.
+Beginning September 8, 2014, tickets may be reserved online at www.augietickets.com, by phone, or in person at the Center for Western Studies or the Augustana Box Office.
 Please note that general admission bleacher seats are the only option available when reserving tickets online at www.augietickets.com.
 CWS members should reserve their Priority floor tickets by phone or in person at the Center for Western Studies.

 Ticketing and delivery options include:

 - Thermal tickets, which can be mailed to the address provided for a $3.50 fee or left at "Will Call" for pick up.*